 In summer, paddlers can stop under the refreshing waters of the in-river Five Rivers Fountains of Light for a cool off without leaving their boat!

 Stop at the park for restrooms, water, places to rest and even an ice cream cone.
-The fountain snack bar is open daily from Memorial Day through Labor Day, 11 AM-8 PM.
+The fountain snack bar is open daily from Memorial Day through Labor Day.

 RiverScape pays tribute to the works of native Dayton poet Paul Laurence Dunbar.
 Several of his poems are etched in stone at the top of the staircase at the west end of the park.